FFmpeg with LCEVC

 -c:v lcevc_hevc -base_encoder nvenc_hevc -eil_params "<enhancement parameter string>;”

+Following the same logic as other base encoders, bitrate, frame rate, resolution and GOP are specified as normal in FFmpeg, however other commands need to be within the eil_params.
 Post NVENC SDK 10.0 the API structure changed.
 For a guide to translate your preset please see here.
-Old preset options; [default, hp, hq, lossless, lossless_hp] are now updated to be a integer with 'preset=X' where the value range is 1-7 (P7 highest quality, P1 performance).
+Old preset options; [default, hp, hq, lossless, lossless_hp] are now updated to be an integer with 'preset=X' where the value range is 1-7 (P7 highest quality, P1 performance).

 The V-Nova LCEVC decoder can be used similarly to other codecs in FFmpeg or FFplay, with one important difference.
 The enhancement layer is embedded as metadata in a fully compliant and backward compatible H.264/AVC or H.265/HEVC elementary stream.
 Therefore, the decoder must be instructed to extract and decode LCEVC data.